nicklalone/CIST_2500/10_TvZvP/day2.md

-# Chapter 10 - Inferences about Means and Proportions with Two Populations
+# Inferences about Means and Proportions with Two Populations

-Up until this chapter, we have been primarily concerned with the test statistics applied to a single population.
+Up until this module, we have been primarily concerned with the test statistics applied to a single population.
 This is a powerful concept and one that affords us the capacity to make very wide-reaching assertions and inferences about populations.

 And yet, humans are complex and if we've learned anything over COVID, that complexity can be overwhelming.